Tarta de Santiago |

 But there’s more than fish and seafood.
 If there is one traditional dish that also symbolises the Camino, that’s the tarta de Santiago.
 In case you haven’t heard about it, tarta de Santiago is an almond cake, typically decorated with the shape of a Santiago cross.

 The origin of this cake is unknown, but the first written reference to an almond cake dates back to 1577.
 Back then it was referred to as torta real or royal cake.
-The first recipes date back to 1838.
-It was then called tarta de almendra (almond cake).
+However, we must wait until 1838 to find the first recipes of tarta de almendra (almond cake).

 The decoration in the shape of a cruz (cross) was introduced in 1924 by Casa Mora, a pastelería (cake shop) in Santiago de Compostela.
-In fact, this pastelería is still in business, although it’s now called Pastelería Mercedes Mora and it’s located at rúa do Vilar, 50.
+In fact, this pastelería is still in business, although its name has changed a bit: it’s now Pastelería Mercedes Mora and you can find it at rúa do Vilar, 50.

 You can find it on many shops and pastelerías along the Camino, but if you want to try it at home, it’s very simple to make.